Dear ASI Enthusiasts, Supporters and Volunteers,

 Students from Summer art programs including: Dendy (shown above), Nelson, Samuels Glavin, Cione, Towey and Fishtown Recreation Centers were so happy to have an opportunity to express themselves and be recognized.

-They thanked us, we thank you!
+Our students thanked us: we thank you!

-We appreciate the generous support of our sponsors who make our meaningful art programing possible including: Penn Treaty Special Services District, Rosenlund Family Foundation, The Seybert Foundation, The Alfred and Mary Douty Foundation, Louis N. Cassett Foundation, Christopher Ludwick Foundation, The Philadelphia Cultural Fund, The Bread and Roses Community Fund, Robert Wood Johnson Foundation, Greater Philadelphia Cultural Alliance and the Pennsylvania Council of the Arts.
+We appreciate the generous support of our sponsors who make our meaningful art programing possible including: Penn Treaty Special Services District, Rosenlund Family Foundation, The Seybert Foundation, The Alfred and Mary Douty Foundation, Louis N. Cassett Foundation, Christopher Ludwick Foundation, The Philadelphia Cultural Fund, The Bread and Roses Community Fund, Robert Wood Johnson Foundation, Stockton Rush Bartol Foundation, Greater Philadelphia Cultural Alliance and the Pennsylvania Council of the Arts.

-Help ASI help youth create their visions now by clicking here!
 Hear the heartbeat of community! #loveartsphereinc

 ASI thanks you for keeping connected to care!